XLSForm/xlsform.github.io/_sections/home-english.md

 ### Specify XForms root node name

 In some rare cases, it may be helpful to explicitly specify a [root node name](https://getodk.github.io/xforms-spec/#primary-instance) for the generated XForm.
 For example, this may be necessary if updating a form that was converted with an older form converter that used a root node name other than `data`.
-In the **settings** worksheet, you can specify an identifier to use for the XForms root node name by adding a collumn called **name**.
+In the **settings** worksheet, you can specify an identifier to use for the XForms root node name by adding a column called **name**.
 By default, the XForms root node name is `data`.

 ### Multiple webpage forms